Cirice/Machine-Learning-KnowledgeBase/README.md

 This is a concept that is well known in the context of supervised learning where we have some labeled data and we want to estimate an unknown fucntion **c(X)** using a fucntion called hypothesis function (**h(X)**).

+from Wikipedia definition we have [Wikipedia](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff):

+* The bias is an error from erroneous assumptions in the learning algorithm.
+High bias can cause an algorithm to miss the relevant relations between features and target outputs (underfitting).
+* The variance is an error from sensitivity to small fluctuations in the training set.
+High variance can cause an algorithm to model the random noise in the training data, rather than the intended outputs (overfitting)

-Consider h(X) ~ c(X) then we have: c(X) = h(X) + bias_error + variance_error + irreducible_error; apart from the third term (e.g. irreducible_error) we can handle the first two types of errors.
-bias_error originates from the biases we make about the characteristics of our models, for example we assume that the repaltionship between input and output is linear (like in linear regression);
+Consider h(X) ~ c(X) then we have: c(X) = h(X) + bias error + variance error + irreducible error; apart from the third term (i.e. irreducible error) we can reduce the first two types of errors. bias_error originates from the assumptions we make about the characteristics of our models, for example we assume that the repaltionship between input and output is linear (like in linear regression);
-while creating out prediction models we have a subset of all labedled data (training data) and our compass for how good our model is based on its perfromance on this limited set, this creates a problem where the training data set is relatively small because the variance of error on the unseen data (test data) could be huge.
-In fact we by putting all our effort in improving the training score and lowering training error (we have no other choice!) we are doomed to overfit :( ).
+while creating out prediction models, we have a subset of all labedled data (training data) and our guide for knowing how good our model is based on its perfromance on this limited set, this creates a problem where the training data set is relatively small (many real world problems) because the variance of error on the unseen data (test data) could be huge.
+In fact by putting all our effort in improving the training score and lowering training error (we have no other choice!) we are doomed to overfit :( ).

-Machine learning algorithms are affected differenly based on their assumtions (bias) about input and output and consequently have different error variances. algorithms that have a high variance are strongly influenced by the characteristics of the training data.
-This means that the characteristics of the data have influences the number and types of parameters used to characterize the hypothesis function.
+Machine learning algorithms are influenced differenly based on their assumtions (bias) about input and output and consequently have different error variances.
+Algorithms that have a high variance are strongly influenced by the characteristics of the training data.
+This means that the characteristics of the data have influences the number and types of parameters used to characterize the hypothesis function [https://machinelearningmastery.com](https://machinelearningmastery.com/gentle-introduction-to-the-bias-variance-trade-off-in-machine-learning/).

+The bias-variance tradeoff is a central problem in supervised learning.
+Ideally, one wants to choose a model that both accurately captures the regularities in its training data, but also generalizes well to unseen data.
+Unfortunately, it is typically impossible to do both simultaneously.
+High-variance learning methods may be able to represent their training set well but are at risk of overfitting to noisy or unrepresentative training data.
+In contrast, algorithms with low variance typically produce simpler models that don't tend to overfit but may underfit their training data, failing to capture important regularities [Wikipedia](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff).

 #### 1. What is the main difference between the ordinary algorithms and machine learning algorithms?